yacineMTB/just-large-models/README.md

 Every model should have its own runnable logic.
 Seperate.
 Not shared!
 Each file does A Thing.
 The adaptibility of huggingface's code is incredibly bad, due to over abstraction and incidental complexity.
 Therefore, DIY.
 Right now, I'm still improving it as I have time.

+This is designed to rely on HF for the files, and loading of the files.
+Otherwise, that is where the dependency ends.

 ## Rules:
 - The code is the tool.
 Edit it as you see fit!
 - All h*ggingface imports will be placed in quarantine.
 Model pass files will contain no references